A Progressive's Toolbox

 As such, proponents advocate for government policies that challenge corporate power, protect and support workers' rights, and promote economic equality.

-This mindset is one held by a large portion of those who are considered "undecided" or "centrist" or "in the middle" in the left-right political spectrum.
-Those who hold this mindset believe ultimately that success is driven not by strict adherence to principles or to promoting the common good, but by the pursuit of self-interest.
+This mindset is one held by a large portion of those who are considered "undecided" or "Independent" or "in the middle" in the left-right political spectrum.
+Those who hold this mindset believe ultimately that success is driven not by strict adherence to principles or to promoting the common good, but by how smart, rational, and serious a nation's leaders are.

 ##